perusio/drush-sql-extras/README.md

    `0400`, meaning to be readable by the owner only.
 If it cannot fix the filemode then it signals that failure as a warning and proceeds.

-   The command uses the default bzip compression level.
+   The command uses the default bzip2 compression level.
 Which is **1**.
 This can be overriden by specifying the option `--compression-level=<compression level>` where `<compression level>` is a number between 1 and 9.